lwei88/emailing-service-demo/README.md

 SMTP_SERVER_PASS=testing123
 ```

-4. Start the application by running the command below:
+4. Start the application by running the command below in Terminal:

 ```
 docker-compose up -d --build